dotnet/aspnetcore/src/Servers/IIS/README.md

 This folder contains all relevant code for the IIS Web Server implementation.

 There are two modes for hosting application with IIS: in-process and out-of-process.
-In-process will run all managed code inside of the IIS worker process, while out-of-process will use IIS as a reverse-proxy to a dotnet app running Kestrel.
+In-process will run all managed code inside of the IIS worker process, while out-of-process will use IIS as a reverse-proxy to a dotnet process running Kestrel.

 The following contains a description of the sub-directories.